 Engineering Open House

 Engineering Open House is an opportunity for prospective students and their families to explore the KU School of Engineering.
 There will be departmental information sessions that explore our degree programs and career opportunities, tours of the engineering facilities and other events designed to showcase all the exciting things happening on our campus.
-Information about the next Open House will be available in the fall.
+Information and registration for Open House can be found by here.
 For more information, contact Michael Chavez.